Telefonica/gymnos/docs/source/trainer.rst

 Model
 --------

-It defines the supervised learning model and its parameters.
+It defines the supervised learning model, its parameters and their training.

 For example: